A Magnificent Hot Air Balloon Cairns (Atherton Tablelands)

 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-The Atherton Tablelands in Tropical North Queensland was the setting for our early morning hot air balloon ride.
+The Atherton Tablelands in Tropical North Queensland was the setting for our early morning hot air balloon ride from Cairns.

-Before arriving in Tropical North Queensland I, was of course, familiar with it being the location of the Great Barrier Reef, Cape Tribulation, and the World Heritage Daintree Rainforest.
+Before arriving in Tropical North Queensland, I was of course, familiar with it being the location of the Great Barrier Reef and Daintree Rainforest, but wasn’t as familiar with the Atherton region before visiting.

-Our day started early with a 4.15 am pick up from the QT Hotel in Port Douglas.
+Our day started early with a 4.15 am pick up from the Oaks Port Douglas Resort.

 hot air balloons in the sky